 Having travel insurance means that you can claim back for these eventualities and ensure you're not left out of pocket.
 Don't forget you and your possessions are at risk every time you leave home be it a weekend away or an overnight stay with friends.

-I have home or contents insurance so my valuables are covered
+Will home or contents insurance cover my valuables on a staycation?